-Career Exploratory Program

-This course is geared for students in 10th and/or 11th grade who are classified with disabilities pursuing a Regents Diploma or CDOS Credential.
-Students will be given a foundation in career skills and will explore a number of career options.
-Additional services include career counseling, career research and work based learning opportunities.
+Career Exploratory Program - This course is geared for students in 10th and/or 11th grade who are classified with disabilities pursuing a Regents Diploma or CDOS Credential.
+Students will gain a foundation in career skills and explore a number of career options.
 Upon successful completion, students may enter CTE programming.